dengitb/My-Portfolio/README.md

 ---

 ## Education

 **University of Maryland Global Campus (UMGC)**
+Master’s in Cybersecurity Technology (Expected 2026)

 Relevant Coursework:
-- CTCH 665 – Digital Forensics & Incident Response
+- Digital Forensics & Incident Response
-- CTCH 685 – Cybersecurity for Software
+- Cybersecurity for Software

 ---

 ## About This Portfolio

-Each project includes:
+Each project demonstrates a structured cybersecurity workflow, including:

-- Incident or assessment overview
+- Incident or assessment context
-- Technical approach and tools used
+- Technical methodology and tools used
-- Key findings and impact
+- Key findings and security impact
-- Lessons learned and security improvements
+- Remediation strategies and lessons learned